automagica/automagica/docs/source/lab.md

 # Automagica Lab
 ## Introduction
-The Automagica Lab allows you to build software bots from an interactive environment based on Jupyter Notebooks.
-Those familiar with Jupyter Notebooks willl feel very familiar with the environment
+The Automagica Lab allows you to build software bots from an interactive development environment (IDE) based on Jupyter Notebooks.
+Those familiar with Jupyter Notebooks and Python will feel right at home with the Automagica Lab.

 ## Getting started
 After installing Automagica, you can launch the Automagica Lab with the following command: